SACI’s MFA Degree in Studio Art (PAINTING OR DRAWING)

 SACI's unique two-year MFA program is the only MFA in Studio Art degree offered by an accredited U.S. institution in Europe.

 CLICK HERE to download a copy of the SACI MFA in Studio Arts Brochure.

-CLICK HERE, to navigate an interactive slideshow presenting the SACI 2-year MFA Degree in Studio Art (built with Prezi).
+CLICK HERE, to navigate an interactive slideshow presenting the SACI 2-year MFA Degree in Studio Art.